oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 npm install -g generator-jhipster@7.6.0
 ```

-Verify the JHipster version with the folling line:
+Verify the JHipster version with the following line:
 ```shell
 jhipster --version
 ```